+Set P2.3 to be an output, rather than an input and click on "Modify configuration".
 Afterwards set the port state to '1' by setting the first port value from the left and click on "Modify outputs".
-Watch the state of Port F.1 on the simulated device - you will see that the output is now set and now your lawn would get the water it has been waiting for!
+Watch the state of Port P2.3 on the simulated device - you will see that the output is now set and now your lawn would get the water it has been waiting for!

 Set the state to '0' and it will be turned off.
-In this example web page, the 2 Ports F.1 and F.0 outputs can be controlled individually.
+In this example web page, all of the 4 Ports P2.3..P2.0 outputs can be controlled individually.

-F.0 is used as a RUN LED on this board in the demo project.
+P2.0 is used as a RUN LED in the demo project and so is configured as an output by default, as is P2.1.